bitrise-io/devcenter/_articles/en/reviews/saml-draft.md

 published: false

 ---

-Organizations created in Bitrise can log into or sign up to Bitrise using their own Identity Provider (IdP).
+Organizations created in Bitrise can log into or sign up to Bitrise using their own Identity Provider (IdP) system.
 All you have to do to is add Bitrise as an application to your own SAML SSO provider and enable the connected SAML SSSO.

-**Please note that signing in via SAML SSO does not inhibit you from signing in, for example, via your GitHub account to Bitrise.**

-**This is true in itself, although once SSO has been enforced on an org, only via that SSO can you get access to that org.
-If you sign in via GitHub, you would only see your other apps and orgs.**

-**after you click on allow AND SSO gets enforced on the org, you'll only be able access this account via the SAML SSO authentication.**
+By setting up SAML SSO in your org, you enforce SAML SSO as the only gateway to the organization.
+From now on org members will be able to log into the organization via the enforced SAML SSO authentication.
+You can invite new members to the organization who, while signing up to Bitrise, will have to enable their SAML SSO connection to join the organization.

 **Extra layer of security?**